Brucellima/lmia-repo/README.md

 # About this projet

-Project to creat a Power BI report about the LMIA aproved.
+Project to creat a Power BI report about the LMIA aproved.The challenge was